MySQL Cluster NDB 7.3.1 is a new Developer Milestone release of

 Important Change: The MySQL Cluster distribution now includes a browser-based graphical configuration wizard that assists the user in configuring and deploying a MySQL Cluster.
 This deployment can consist of an arbitrary number of nodes (within certain limits) on the user machine only, or include nodes distributed on a local network.
 The wizard can be launched from the command line (using the ndb_setup utility now included in the binary distribution) or a desktop file browser.

-For more information about this tool, see The MySQL Cluster Auto-Installer.
+For more information about this tool, see The NDB Cluster Auto-Installer.